 So you know what to expect, this is the structure of our interview process.
 It is conducted entirely remotely, via email and Zoom audio and video.

 - Introductory call (30m): This call with one of our recruiters will assess for a mutual fit for the role

-- Engineering call (1h): Meet an engineer you’d be working with engineer the person would work with and have in-depth conversations about building software, working with a team, and decision making
+- Engineering call (1h): Meet an engineer you’d be working with and have in-depth conversations about building software, working with a team, and decision making

 - Asynchronous technical assignment (~2h): The assignment helps us understand the thought process around your problem solving, as well as how you synthesize written information